Small Nuclear Power Reactors

 Holtec International set up a subsidiary – SMR LLC – to commercialize a 140 MWe (446 MWt) factory-built reactor concept called Holtec Inherently Safe Modular Underground Reactor (HI-SMUR).
 The particular design being promoted is a 160 MWe version of this, SMR-160, with two external horizontal steam generators, using fuel similar to that in larger PWRs, including MOX.
 The 32 full-length fuel assemblies are in a fuel cartridge, which is loaded and unloaded as a single unit from the 31-metre high pressure vessel.
 Holtec claims a one-week refueling outage every 42 months.
 It has full passive cooling in operation and after shutdown and a negative temperature coefficient so that it shuts down at high temperatures.
 The reactor will be offered with optional heat sink to atmosphere, using dry cooling.
 The whole reactor system will be installed below ground level, with used fuel storage.
 A 24-month construction period is envisaged for each $800 million unit ($5000/kW).
 Operational life claimed is 80 years.

 Holtec expects to submit an application for design certification to NRC late in 2016.
-The detailed design phase is from August 2012.
-The Shaw Group is providing engineering support for the design, and Areva is involved in the development work.
+The detailed design phase is from August 2012, and it is apparently not as far ahead as the other three US small designs.
+The Shaw Group (CB&I subsidiary) is providing engineering support for the design, and in June 2013 URS Corporation joined to support design and qualification.
+Holtec expects its involvement to take a year off the development schedule.
 The Construction Permit Application and Preliminary Safety Analysis Report are due in June 2014.

 In March 2012 the US DOE signed an agreement with Holtec regarding constructing a demonstration SMR-160 unit at its Savannah River site in South Carolina.
 NuHub, a South Carolina economic development project, and the state itself are supporting Holtec's bid for DOE funding for the SMR-160, as are Exelon, Entergy, PSEG, First Energy (though see above re mPower), and SCE&G which would operate the demonstration plant.
-Holtec is also negotiating to supply a SMR-160 to PSEG for its Hope Creek/ Salem site in New Jersey.
+Holtec is also negotiating to supply a SMR-160 to PSEG for its Hope Creek/ Salem site in New Jersey, for which PSEG has sought an early site permit (ESP), and in mid 2013 PSEG agreed with Holtec to support its application for federal funding.

 A smaller unit is the NuScale multi-application small reactor, a 165 MWt, 45 MWe integral PWR which is apparently similar to IRIS, but with natural circulation.
 It will be factory-built with 3 metre diameter pressure vessel and convection cooling, with the only moving parts being the control rod drives.
 It uses standard PWR fuel enriched to less than 5% in normal PWR fuel assemblies (but which are only 1.8 m long), with 24-month refuelling cycle.
 Installed in a water-filled pool below ground level, the 4.3 m diameter, 20 m high cylindrical containment vessel module weighs 450 tonnes and contains the reactor and steam generator.
 It would be shipped from the factory in three segments.
 A standard power plant would have 12 modules together giving about 540 MWe.
 An overhead crane would hoist each module from its pool to a separate part of the plant for refueling.
 Design life is 60 years.